stakater/mto-docs/README.md

 This repository has GitHub action workflow which checks the quality of the documentation and builds the Dockerfile image on Pull Requests.
 On a push to the main branch, it will create a GitHub release and push the built Dockerfile image to an image repository.

+## How to make changes
+It is important to know that you should only make changes in `theme_override` and `content` directory.
+Also, be mindful of which `mkdocs.yml` file you change since there are more than one such files.

 ## Take update on git submodule

 This project contains a git submodule and if you wish to take an update on it, you can use this command: